GNUfault/WebGL-Watery-Reflective-Environment-Mapping-Sphere/README.md

 A Interactive, Watery and Reflective Orb (In your browser)

 ## Instruction
-1. Click on the sphere
+1. Click/Touch on the orb